 Easily accessible via international travel hubs Nairobi and Dar es Salaam, East Africa is dominated by its two heavyweight safari destinations - Kenya and Tanzania.
 But what makes East Africa safaris so rewarding is the fact that the gorilla-filled rainforests of Uganda and Rwanda are also in the mix, offering a very different alternative to (or excellent combination with) the classic savannah safaris of Kenya and Tanzania.

 Kenya is home to the world-famous Masai Mara which, together with Tanzania's Serengeti, hosts Nature's most spectacular show: the annual wildebeest migration.
-Other top Kenyan safari destinations include Amboseli and the wild and off-radar Tsavo and Samburu reserves.
+Other top Kenyan safari destinations include Amboseli and the wild and off-radar Samburu reserve.
 It's also a destination that has an extensive range of safaris from family-friendly to honeymoon-perfect and from budget specials to unbridled luxury.
 And given that its glorious beaches and Indian Ocean islands are very accessible, excellent safari and beach combinations are easy to arrange.